The CPF Number (Cadastro de Pessoa Física) in Brazil

 Applicants will need to fill out an application form and take this along, with proof of identity (the original and a photocopy) that includes the names of the applicant's parents, to the Brazilian Consulate that has jurisdiction in their place of residence.
 The individual may also apply for the issuance of a CPF number through a lawyer in Brazil.

-- The application form can be downloaded from the Federal Revenue (Receita Federal) website: Click here
+- The application form can be downloaded from the Federal Revenue (Receita Federal) website

 The Consulate General will send the application form (with a certified photocopy of the passport) to the Brazilian Federal Revenue Office in Brazil, which is responsible for issuing this number.
 The applicant can check the status of their request at any time on the Federal Revenue website.

-- To check the status: Click here select Exterior, and then enter the receipt code number in the Código de Atendimento field and the date on the consular receipt in the Data de Atendimento field.
+- To check the status of a CPF application visit: The Federal Revenue website select Exterior, and then enter the receipt code number in the Código de Atendimento field and the date on the consular receipt in the Data de Atendimento field.

 Once the CPF number is issued (usually within two months), the foreigner must file an annual income tax statement with the Federal Revenue Service or a tax exemption statement (Declaração de Ajuste Anual do Imposto de Renda e Declaração Anual de Isento).